Slins-23/neural-network/README.md

 ### dataset.py
 The `dataset.py` script has the class implementation of `Dataset`, which is meant to hold information about a raw comma-delimited dataset, though not yet ready to work with in the main script, so some further processing is done in `main.py` after loading it.

 Whenever an instance of the class is created, the user will be prompted for a comma-delimited dataset file within the `datasets` folder, which gets parsed internally and has other setup related prompts for use with the main script, such as choosing independent and dependent variables for training (which ideally should be encasulapted within the `Model` class implementation, but my focus was on functionality first).
+This setup is further explained in the section [Setting up a comma-delimited dataset](#setting-up-a-comma-delimited-dataset).

-It also contains the static function `Dataset.normalize_helper`, which is used to put features within the range [-1, 1] when normalizing.
+It also contains the static function `Dataset.normalize_helper`, which is used to put features within the range `[-1, 1]` when normalizing.
 The function takes as arguments the `previous value`, `previous minimum feature value`, `previous maximum feature value`, `new minimum feature value`, and `new maximum feature value`.

 ### main.py
 > The matrix multiplication order is left-to-right. (i.e. weights * input, where `input` is a row vector)